-The attention of those responsible for worship in mission initiatives governed by a Bishop's Mission Order is drawn to Canons BI to B5A, of the Canons of the Church of England, which deal with the forms of service authorised or allowed by Canon law (including the Common Worship services referred to in paragraphs 4.1-3 below), and also the "ecumenical canons", Canons B43 and B44.
-(The first of these has been amended by Amending Canon No 2 - which accompanied the Measure, to deal specifically with Bishops' Mission Orders, while the second deals with local ecumenical partnerships- see paras 4.5.3-13 of this Code).
+The attention of those responsible for worship in mission initiatives governed by a Bishop's Mission Order is drawn to Canons B1 to B5A, of the Canons of the Church of England, which deal with the forms of service authorised or allowed by Canon law (including the Common Worship services referred to in paragraphs 4.1-3 below), and also the "ecumenical canons", Canons B43 and B44.
+(Both of these have been amended by Amending Canon No 27 which accompanied the Measure, to deal specifically with Bishops' Mission Orders.
+See also paras 4.5.3 - 13 of this Code and Appendix 1 Part C).